Append upload lets you add content to the end of an appendable object using the AppendObject method.

 Usage notes

-• In this topic, the public endpoint of the China (Hangzhou) region is used.
+In this topic, the public endpoint of the China (Hangzhou) region is used.
 To access OSS from other Alibaba Cloud services in the same region, use an internal endpoint.
 For details about supported regions and endpoints, see Regions and endpoints.

-• In this topic, access credentials are obtained from environment variables.
+In this topic, access credentials are obtained from environment variables.
 For more information about how to configure access credentials, see Configure access credentials.

-• In this topic, an OSSClient instance is created by using an OSS endpoint.
+In this topic, an OSSClient instance is created by using an OSS endpoint.
 If you want to create an OSSClient instance by using custom domain names or Security Token Service (STS), see Configuration examples for common scenarios.

-• If the object to which you want to append content exists:
+If the object exists:

-• If the object is an appendable object and the specified position from which the append operation starts is not equal to the current object size, the PositionNotEqualToLength error is returned.
+If the object is an appendable object but the specified append position does not match the current length of the object, a PositionNotEqualToLength exception is thrown.

-• If the object is not an appendable object, the ObjectNotAppendable error is returned.
+If the object is not an appendable object, such as a Normal object uploaded using simple upload, an ObjectNotAppendable exception is thrown.

 Permissions

 By default, an Alibaba Cloud account has full permissions.
 RAM users or RAM roles under an Alibaba Cloud account do not have any permissions by default.
-The Alibaba Cloud account or account administrator must grant operation permissions through RAM Policy or Bucket Policy.
+The Alibaba Cloud account or account administrator must grant operation permissions through RAM Policy or Bucket policies.

-AppendObject
+AppendObject |

-You can call this operation to upload an object by appending the object to an existing object.
+| You can call this operation to upload an object by appending the object to an existing object. |

-When uploading an object by appending the object to an existing object, if you specify object tags through x-oss-tagging, this permission is required.
+| When uploading an object by appending the object to an existing object, if you specify object tags through x-oss-tagging, this permission is required. |

 Sample code